It seems we can’t find what you’re looking for. Perhaps searching can help.

 ABOUT DAN KAPELOVITZ

-Dan Kapelovitz is a Certified Criminal Law Specialist, certified by the California Board of Legal Specialization.
+Dan Kapelovitz is a Los Angeles-based criminal defense attorney, and a Certified Criminal Law Specialist.
 Dan also teaches Criminal Procedure and Evidence at the People’s College of Law.

-Dan Kapelovitz earned his law degree from UCLA School of Law, graduating in the top 3% of his class.
+Dan Kapelovitz earned his law degree from UCLA School of Law.
 He was President of UCLA’s the Animal Law Society, and a member of the UCLA Law Review.
-He volunteered for the Innocence Project (defending Death Row prisoners with claims of actual innocence) and the Prisoner Re-Entry Project.
-He worked on “special circumstances” murder cases and other criminal matters for the Los Angeles County Public Defender as part of UCLA’s Capital Punishment Clinic.
+He volunteered for the Innocence Project and the Prisoner Re-Entry Project, and worked on “special circumstances” murder cases and other criminal matters for the Los Angeles County Public Defender as part of UCLA’s Capital Punishment Clinic.

-During law school, Dan externed at the Working People’s Law Center; workeing on criminal law cases, he helped obtain a new trial for a client due to juror misconduct.
-He served as a law clerk for the Los Angeles City Attorney’s Animal Protection Unit, working on animal abuse and neglect cases.
+During law school, Dan externed at the Working People’s Law Center and served as a law clerk for the Los Angeles City Attorney’s Animal Protection Unit, working on animal abuse and neglect cases.

 After graduating law school, Dan was an associate attorney at a large civil law firm, where he was the lead attorney on a successful asylum case, worked on a successful pro bono prisoner civil rights case, and litigated employment, Intellectual Property, entertainment, and other matters.

-After trying cases for the City Attorney, Dan began devoting his efforts to help those who have found themselves caught up in the criminal justice system.
+After his clerkship, Dan began devoting his efforts to help those who have found themselves caught up in the criminal justice system, including animal rights protestors whose First Amendment rights have been violated.

 Before becoming a lawyer, Dan had a successful career in journalism.
 He was the Features Editor of Hustler Magazine, and wrote more than 100 articles for numerous publications, including the LA Weekly, OC Weekly, Bizarre Magazine, Men’s Edge, and more.
 At Hustler Magazine, Dan won the Project Censored Award for his reporting on depleted uranium, and was the editorial point man for Larry Flynt’s First Amendment lawsuit against the Pentagon.

 One thing that I can do, that perhaps no other viable candidate can do, is to thumb my nose at big-money special interests.
 I don’t need them to get elected.
-This means that, at the Cabinet level and below, I can bring in smart people with great values that have no pressure to respond to anything but the public good.
-We may hear innovative proposals of a kind that we haven’t heard since the “Office of Appropriate Technology in Gov. Jerry’s Brown’s first term – which, because we play such a special role in the leading the world in science, technology, and ethical governance – may have ripple effects well beyond our state and national borders.
-We should provide leadership.
+This means that, I can bring in smart people with great values that have no pressure to respond to anything but the public good.

 How many leading major party candidates can say this?
 I’m an animal rights attorney who has successfully represented pro bono (without cost) many of my fellow animal rights activists accused of crimes related to their activism.
 Our mistreatment of animals is among our most pressing ethical issues today.
 During law school, I worked for the Animal Protection Unit of the Los Angeles City Attorney and was president of UCLA Law School’s Animal Law Society.